 booths as part of the massive security arrangements.

-The area resembled a battlefield with Kalashnikov-wielding
+The entire area resembles a battlefield with Kalashnikov wielding

 security forces positioned in large number of bunkers and on the